JannesSchmidt/TechnicalBasics1-by-Jannes/README.md

 # README by Jannes Schmidt
 ## TechBasics 1

-This is the Repositorie of Jannes Schmidt, which has been created for the studies at Hamburg Media School.
+This is the repositorie of **Jannes Schmidt**, which has been created for the studies at Hamburg Media School.
-Here weekly Assignments will be uploaded and changes will understanably noted down in the commits.
+Here **weekly Assignments** will be uploaded and changes will be understanably noted down in the commits.

 ### Please read